Tax Preparation Help

 Alternative minimum tax.
 To figure the alternative minimum tax (AMT) due for a short tax year:

-1. Figure the annualized alternative minimum taxable income (AMTI) for the short tax period by doing the following.
+1. Figure the annualized alternative minimum taxable income (AMTI) for the short tax period by completing the following steps.

 1. Multiply the AMTI by 12.